After the Casper test: Scores and distribution

 It depends on the type of program(s) you’re applying to.
 While Casper is required by all programs, some programs need applicants to take Snapshot and/or Duet too.To learn more about the specifics of your assessment requirements, please check your individual program website(s) for information on whether Snapshot and/or Duet is an admissions requirement or not.
 If one or more of the programs on your distribution list have opted into Snapshot and/or Duet then these assessments will be listed as a component to complete in your Acuity Insights account.
 Please view the FAQ for 2022/2023 test takers for more details.

-How do I verify whether my program requires me to take all components of Acuity Insights Assessments?
+How do I verify whether my program requires me to take Casper and Duet

-We recommend that you check which components of Acuity Insights Assessments are required by your program for their admissions process by visiting our Dates and fees page and also on the program’s individual website(s).
+We recommend that you check which assessments are required by your program for their admissions process by visiting our Dates and fees page and also on the program’s individual website(s).
 Please be informed that Duet is included at no extra cost and do not require reservations.
-Snapshot and Duet each take approximately 15 minutes each to complete.
+Duet takes approximately 15 minutes to complete.

-Do I have to take all of the Acuity Insights Assessments at once?
+Do I have to take Casper and Duet at once?

 No. While you have to take the Casper test at a specific time, Duet can be completed anytime after booking your Casper test and before your program’ distribution deadline.